ampzord/Regnum-Macros/README.md

 # Champions of Regnum Macros

-This is a repository to hold Champions of Regnum Macros in autohotkey.
+This is a repository to hold Champions of Regnum Macros using autohotkey.

 This is a Champions of Regnum script that is able to switch the macros being used using ImageSearch to identify the current character class being used.